laforest/Octavo/README.md

 You can go read the original paper and slides from FPGA'2012 here: http://www.eecg.utoronto.ca/~laforest/octavo/ (The design has evolved since publication.)

 This repository contains the entire Verilog-2001 source and comes with Quartus project generators and Modelsim scripts.
 There's a very simple test bench provided.
+Check the [Quick Start Guide](https://github.com/laforest/Octavo/wiki/Quick-Start-Guide) to see how to create a ready-to-use Octavo instance.

 By default, and unless explicitly specified otherwise, all work falls under the BSD 2-Clause License.
 See LICENSE file.
 (Summary: just go ahead and use it, but give credit.)